shreyas-jk/Query-Maker-Js/README.md

 # SQL Query Building

-I created this tool just to explore and learn the basics about Angular Framework.
+I created this tool just to explore and learn the basics of Angular 7.
+It also means this was my first project in Angular Framework.

 This project runs along with WebApi written in C#, which is actually the brain of the project that generates the SQL query based on the inputs.
 API Link: https://github.com/angry-coder-room/Query-Maker-Api